LUCHER4321/CPT-Backend/README.md

 #### `POST /recover`

-Get a link to recover password
+Send an email to recover the password

 **Query:**